Sharykhin/form-validation/README.md

-Use method ready for custom handle, when all required plugins will be installed, code, which you will pass in ready function as argument will be called
+Use method ready for custom handle, when all required plugins are installed, code, which you will pass in ready function as argument will be called